 Winter can be a tough season for flower lovers and gardeners.
 There are less sun and colder temperature, and many plants go dormant until spring.
 But that doesn’t mean your garden has to die too.
 There are plenty of flowers that bloom and thrive during winter.
 Certain flowers, even edible ones, survive in winter, which makes it possible for gardeners to enjoy gardening.
-Here are the seven best flowers for winter garden that will keep you busy in your garden.
+Here are the seven best flowers for a winter garden that will keep you busy in your garden.

 Comparison Chart